ExCALIBUR-NEPTUNE/NESO/README.md

   .geo -> .msh in Gmsh
   .msh -> .xml with NekMesh

-A .geo file can be created using the Gmsh UI (each command adds a new line to the .geo file.
+A .geo file can be created using the Gmsh UI (each command adds a new line to the .geo file).
 For simple meshes it may be easier to produce the .geo file in a text editor.  .geo files can also be loaded into the UI to edit.

+The script at `scripts/geo_to_xml.sh` can be used to convert .geo files to Nektar++ XML meshes.
+Execute the script with no arguments to see the available options.
+Note that no `<EXPANSIONS>` node is generated; users need to add one themselves, either to the mesh file itself, or to another xml file that gets passed to Nektar++.
+Alternatively, an xml mesh can be generated by running Gmsh and NekMesh separately, using the instructions below.

+An example .geo file is shown below:
 <details>
   <summary>Expand</summary>
   mesh.geo